 Walking Sandals

-Both Cameron and I – and just about everyone in our group traveled with either Tevas or Chacos.
+Cameron and I – and just about everyone in our group traveled with either Tevas or Chacos.
 That’s because there will be many times when you may be walking in water or will have a wet landing on an island.
-For these times you’ll want something sturdier than a flip-flop, but you obviously won’t want to get your tennis shoes wet.
+For these times, you’ll want something sturdier than a flip-flop, but you obviously won’t want to get your tennis shoes wet.
 Sturdy sandals are perfect for this.

 Buff